Find executions

 1. Scroll to the Status column.

-2. Select Failing (available in the Running pipelines table) or Failed (available in the Not-running pipelines table).
+2. Select Failing (available in the Running pipelines table) or Failed (available in the Execution history table).

 3. Click Apply.